Zach Galifianakis

-Zachary Knight Galifianakis (/ˌgælɪfəˈnækɪs/; born October 1, 1969) is an American actor, comedian and writer.
-The accolades he has received include two Primetime Emmy Awards, two Screen Actors Guild Awards, and a Critics' Choice Movie Award.
+Zachary Knight Galifianakis (/ˌgælɪfəˈnækɪs/; born October 1, 1969) is an American comedian, actor and writer.

-Galifianakis is known for his role as Alan in The Hangover trilogy (2009–2013).
-On television, he starred in the FX series Baskets (2016–2019), which he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2017.
-He also hosted the Funny or Die talk show Between Two Ferns with Zach Galifianakis (2008–2018).
+Galifianakis is best known for his role as Alan in The Hangover trilogy (2009–2013).
+On television, he starred in the FX series Baskets (2016–2019), for which he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2017.
+He also hosted the Funny or Die talk show Between Two Ferns with Zach Galifianakis (2008–2018) and starred in the HBO series Bored to Death (2009–2011).

-Galifianakis's other films include Due Date (2010), It's Kind of a Funny Story (2010), The Campaign (2012) and Birdman or (The Unexpected Virtue of Ignorance) (2014).
-He has also voiced characters in animated films such as Puss in Boots (2011), The Lego Batman Movie (2017), Missing Link (2019), Ron's Gone Wrong (2021), The Bob's Burgers Movie (2022), Thelma the Unicorn (2024) and the live-action remake of Lilo & Stitch (2025).
+Galifianakis's other film credits include Due Date (2010), It's Kind of a Funny Story (2010), The Campaign (2012), Birdman or (The Unexpected Virtue of Ignorance) (2014), Between Two Ferns: The Movie (2019), and Lilo & Stitch (2025).
+He has also voiced characters in animated films such as Puss in Boots (2011), The Lego Batman Movie (2017), Missing Link (2019), Ron's Gone Wrong (2021), The Bob's Burgers Movie (2022), and Thelma the Unicorn (2024).

 Early life

-Zachary Knight Galifianakis was born in North Wilkesboro, North Carolina, on October 1, 1969, to community arts center director Mary Frances (née Cashion) and heating oil vendor Harry Galifianakis.
+Zachary Knight Galifianakis was born on October 1, 1969, in North Wilkesboro, North Carolina, to community arts center director Mary Frances (née Cashion) and heating oil vendor Harry Galifianakis.
 His mother is of Scots-Irish descent, while his paternal grandparents were Greek immigrants from Crete.
 He was baptized in his father's Greek Orthodox faith.

 He has a younger sister, Merritt, and an older brother, Greg.
 Their cousin is Washington Post cartoonist Nick Galifianakis, while their late uncle, also named Nick Galifianakis, was a Durham attorney and politician who served in the U.S. House of Representatives from 1967 to 1973.

 He attended Wilkes Central High School, Wilkes Community College and subsequently attended North Carolina State University, where he majored in communications.
 While in college, Galifianakis worked at a public access station.
 He taught a waltz class in 1991, where he crossed paths with Mary J. Blige.